 INTERNATIONAL COMMITTEE

-The International Committee or the Board of Trustees oversees and serves as the advisory body of the Forum.
-It is the policy-making body of the Forum for the period when the General membership is not convened.
-The IC has eight (8) members elected or appointed by the General Membership in a meeting for that purpose or in the Forum Annual Meeting (FAM).
-They have a two-year term of office and are eligible for re-election or appointment.
+The International Committee (IC) or the Board of Trustees serves as the Forum's advisory body and policy-making entity, especially during periods when the General Membership is not in session.
+Comprising eight (8) members elected or appointed by the General Membership during a dedicated meeting or the Forum Annual Meeting (FAM), the IC holds a two-year term of office and is eligible for re-election or reappointment.

-At least five (5) of the members come from Developing Member Countries of the ADB, representing collectively at least three (3) of the Forum’s sub-region.
-At least one IC member come from the Philippines.
-At least one IC member come from the Donor Countries of the ADB.
-The Executive Director is an ex-officio member of the IC.
-The Convener or President presides over IC meetings.
+A pivotal aspect of the IC's composition is that at least five (5) members must hail from Developing Member Countries of the ADB, collectively representing at least three (3) of the Forum's sub-regions.
+Furthermore, one IC member must be from the Philippines, while another must be from the Donor Countries of the ADB.
+The Executive Director assumes an ex-officio role within the IC.
+The Convener or President presides over IC meetings, ensuring effective leadership and coordination.

 HASAN MEHEDI